virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 failed.
 For example, suppose we were to try the following:

 	[HELP] > IF I THEN A=1;
-	0 preprocessor warnings
-	0 preprocessor errors
 	Error: 1,7: syntax error at THEN
 	 IF I THEN A=1;
 	      ^
 	Compiler pass 1 failure.
 	[HELP] >

 It fails, but why did it fail?
+Let's try TRACE'ing it:

 	[HELP] > TRACE
 	TRACE on.
 	[HELP] > IF I THEN A=1;
-	0 preprocessor warnings
-	0 preprocessor errors
 	Starting parse
 	Entering state 0
 	...